ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems

 \subsubsection{Dialogue Policy}

-Dialogue policy receives the belief state and outputs system dialogue acts. \toolkitname provides a rule-based policy, a model-based policy where the model can be learned via supervised learning, or reinforcement learning methods such as REINFORCE \cite{williams1992simple}, PPO \cite{schulman2017proximal}, and \textbf{GDPL} \cite{takanobu2019guided}.
-GDPL applies Adversarial Inverse Reinforcement Learning for joint reward estimation and policy optimization and achieves state-of-the-art performance on MultiWOZ.
+Dialogue policy receives the belief state and outputs system dialogue acts. \toolkitname provides a rule-based policy, a simple neural policy that learns directly from the corpus using imitation learning, and reinforcement learning policies including REINFORCE \cite{williams1992simple}, PPO \cite{schulman2017proximal}, and \textbf{GDPL} \cite{takanobu2019guided}.
+GDPL achieves state-of-the-art performance on MultiWOZ.